lavaeater/turbo-rocket-ultra/README.md

 ### Mechanics
 The mechanics are obviously how the feature works.
 In this case, the shooting system, I needed to figure out lots of things regarding it that aren't part of presentation, but just how I would want the shooting to actually work.
 So, what happens when the player pulls the trigger?
 How do I handle rate of fire?
 How do I handle the actual shot flying away?
-When I started the game I actually used box2d bodies flying around - which I don't think is very eff
+When I started the game I actually used box2d bodies flying around - which I don't think is very efficient and not what I was looking for.
+The problem is that you have to manage their speed and stuff in a somewhat complicated way (to sort of simulate muzzle velocties of handguns etc).
+Now, for my game, bullets and projectiles can be considered basically instantaneous, it's going to be close combat.
+So I went with Box2D raycasting instead (